graphql-rules/graphql-rules/docs/rules/03-fields-output/output-grouping.md

 #### Problem:

 In some cases, a Type is expected to have a different set of non-null fields depending on the value of another field.
-Consider a `Claim` that can be filed either by mail or by phone.
-The `operatorCode` field stores code of the operator who received the call and `null` if the `Claim` was filed by an `email`.
+Consider a type representing claims received by phone or email:

 ```graphql
 type Claim {